 These claims were dismissed by the prosecution, which accused McMillan of lying and fabricating her injuries.
 Evidence that Bovell had a history of excessive use of force was excluded from the trial.
 The jury saw a grainy video which appeared to show McMillan elbowing Bovell, it did not see he police assault that preceded it.
 A reporter from the New York Times witnessed the events that night, in which:

-Criticisms of this grotesque verdict have rightly focussed on the issue of police impunity.
-But the violent assault on Zucotti Park is also a symptom of a wider tendency to use disproportionate force in the policing of protest that has become increasingly prevalent in many countries since the 2008 financial crisis, in which police have tended to respond to protests like soldiers dealing with an enemy.
+Criticisms of this grotesque verdict have rightly focused on the issue of police impunity.
+But the assault on the Zucotti Park protesters is another example of the willingness of police officers across the world to use disproportionate force in the policing of protest.
+Since the 2008 financial crisis, police have tended to respond to protests like soldiers dealing with an enemy.

-Last month even the resolutely establishment Economist criticized the tendency of the US police to carry out commando-style ‘no knock raids’ for relatively minor non-violent crimes, using battering rams and flash-bang grenades.
-The Economist found evidence of militarisation in the growth of SWAT teams, in police expenditure on body armour, helments and armoured cars, and the ‘ martial tone’ of police recruitment and training materials, with an emphasis on headlocks, assault rifles, chasing suspects and the use of dogs.
+Last month even The Economist criticized the tendency of the US police to carry out commando-style ‘no knock raids’ for relatively minor non-violent crimes, using battering rams and flash-bang grenades.
+The Economist found evidence of militarisation in the growth of SWAT teams, in police expenditure on body armour, helmets and armoured cars, and in the ‘ martial tone’ of police recruitment and training materials, with their emphasis on headlocks, assault rifles, chasing suspects and the use of dogs.

-The 2008 financial crisis has fuelled the tendency of the American police, and police forces across the world, to resort to extreme violence and quasi-military tactics in response to popular protest.
-In Catalonia the regional government has just passed a law banning the use of rubber bullets, after seven people have lost an eye in the last few years, one of whom was an Italian football supporter who was shot during the celebrations in Barcelona of Spain’s World Cup victory in 2010.
+The 2008 financial crisis has made this militarisation more visible, as police forces across the world have used quasi-military tactics in response to popular protest.
+In Spain the Catalan regional government has just passed a law banning the use of rubber bullets by police, after seven people have lost an eye in the last few years, one of whom was an Italian football supporter who was shot during the celebrations in Barcelona of Spain’s World Cup victory in 2010.

 In Greece, police violence against protesters have included one incident in which a policeman hit a demonstrator over the head with a fire extinguisher.

 Such incidents don’t happen by accident, or because a few police officers have lost control.
-Militarized policing is a tactical and political choice.
-It is the inevitable blunt instrument of austerity, and its growing use is an indication of the prevailing nervousness amongst the corrupt and discredited financial elites that have attempted to ‘police the crisis’, as the late Stuart Hall once put it in a different context.
+Militarized policing is a tactical and political choice, in which truncheons, batons, tear gas, rubber bullets and extra-legal ‘kettling’ have become the battering ram of austerity, and the willingness to sanction such methods is an indication of the nervousness felt by the governments and institutions responsible for the financial crisis.

-The grotesque verdict handed out to Cecily McMillan is just one more example of this tendency.
+The grotesque verdict handed out to Cecily McMillan is further proof that such support is not lacking.